RutvikCh/Spam-Email-Scanning-Project/README.md

 # Spam-Email-Scanning-Project
-This is the basic project of machine learning which detect the mainl is spam or not
+This is the basic project of machine learning which detect an Email is spam or not